swiftlang/swift-evolution/proposals/0081-move-where-expression.md

 ## Detailed design

-First of all, the grammar of *generic-parameter-clause* is modified to loose the *requirement- clause*:
+First of all, the grammar of *generic-parameter-clause* is modified to lose the *requirement-clause*:

 *generic-parameter-clause* → **<** *­generic-parameter-list­­* **>­**